mroth/scmpuff/README.md

     eval "$(scmpuff init -s)"

-This will define the scmpuff shell functions as well as some git shortcuts.
+This will define the scmpuff shell functions as well as some handy shortcuts.

 ## Usage